timurb/sparkle-pack-shell-helpers/README.md

 # sparkle-pack-shell-helpers

-This is SparklePack to be used with SparkleFormation.
+This is SparklePack to ease shell scripting in UserData.
+It is in experimental state, use at your own risk.

 Shell helpers to be used in UserData templates for easier generation of shell scripts.